pit-mod/PitLite-Legit/README.md

 ## Disclaimer

 This mod is provided for educational purposes.
-Use on Hypixel at your own risk.
 The authors are not affiliated with Hypixel or Mojang.

 ## License